 92-94 points; "nicely concentrated": Wine Advocate (Aug.
 2015)

 92-94 points; "another gorgeous, impeccable wine": Antonio Galloni, Vinous (Jul.
 2014)

 92-94 points; "rich and with big bones" Wine Advocate (Aug.
 2014)

 The 2013 Esprit de Tablas has a nose that is deep and meaty, with wild blackberries, currants, mint, and a spicy cumin note.
 On the palate, the wine shows lifted red fruit (plum, and more currant) with a leathery, mocha richness behind it that is characteristic of Mourvedre in a great year.
 The long, savory finish shows a cedary, smoky spice over the fruit, like wild berries harvested on campout while the meat is grilling.
-We recommend that you drink either between 2016 and 2018 or 2022-2040.
+The wine should evolve and deepen for two decades or more.

 - Paso Robles

 - 40% Mourvedre

 - 13.5% Alcohol by Volume

 - Asian preparation of red meats (i.e., beef stir fry)